cybliminal/clientless-vpn-port-scanner/README.md

 ## To Do

-- Investigate using something other than http.client that may allow sending non-HTTP protocol data.
+- Investigate using something other than python's standard library `http.client` that may allow sending non-HTTP protocol data.
-- Perform timing analysis to see if we use timing as a means to detect if a non-HTTP port is open or closed.
+- Perform timing analysis to see if we can use timing differences as a means to detect if a non-HTTP port is open or closed.

 ## ports.py